scullery-plateau/scullery-plateau.github.io/apps/pagemaster/pagemaster-roadmap.md

-# Mad-lad
+# Page-Master

-Mad-Lad is a "Mad-Libs"-style wizard app for building hacks/reskins of the One-Page TTRPG "Lasers & Feelings" (created by John Harper under the creative commons license)
+Page-Master is a "Mad-Libs"-style wizard app for building hacks/reskins of the One-Page TTRPG "Lasers & Feelings" (created by John Harper under the creative commons license)

-The goal of this app is to allow users to quickly and easily build reskins of the game to any setting, genre, story-type, to both be printable and playable within the Mad-Lad Player and Mad-Lad Storyteller apps.
+The goal of this app is to allow users to quickly and easily build reskins of the game to any setting, genre, story-type, to both be printable and playable within the Page-Master Player and Page-Master Storyteller apps.

 Lasers & Feelings already gives the storyteller (GM) a wizard-style structure for initiating a game.

 ## The Wizard
 1. Game Setting
    1. group role
-   2. "You are a/an/the (optional ADJECTIVE) group/team/crew/other of The starship Roundabout / The Something-Something detective agency / The School For Future Heroes and Villains / etc"
+   2. "You are a/an/the (optional ADJECTIVE) group/team/crew/other(groupType) of The starship Roundabout / The Something-Something detective agency / The School For Future Heroes and Villains / etc(groupOrgTitle)"
    3. For what general purpose?
    4. What is the current setting (time & place)?
    5. What is the current situation/problem the players are facing?
       * "Your captain/leader/boss has fallen ill / left with only a note / disappeared without a trace / turned evil, leaving you to fend for yourselves / resolve a dark curse / find them / save a missing (someone)"
 2. Characters
+   1. Character name
+      1. adjective
+      2. examples
-   1. Character Styles
+   2. Character Styles
       1. "List at least 7 character styles"
          * (personality types / traits)
-   2. Character roles
+   3. Character roles
       1. "List at least 7 character roles"
          * (job roles / duties / talents / skills)
-   3. Character inventory
+   4. Character inventory
       1. List starting items to choose from
       2. number of items for each character to choose
-   4. Character goals
+   5. Character goals
       1. List character goals
       2. number of goals for character to choose
 3. Team